What does the Bible say about social justice?

 Question: "What does the Bible say about social justice?"

-Before discussing the Christian view of social justice, we need to define terms.
+Answer: Before discussing the Christian view of social justice, we need to define terms.
 Social justice is such a politically charged concept that it can’t really be divorced from its modern-day context.
 Social justice is often used as a rallying cry for many on the left side of the political spectrum.
 This excerpt from the “Social Justice” entry on Wikipedia is a good definition of this concept:

 “Social justice is also a concept that some use to describe the movement towards a socially just world.
 In this context, social justice is based on the concepts of human rights and equality and involves a greater degree of economic egalitarianism through progressive taxation, income redistribution, or even property redistribution.
 These policies aim to achieve what developmental economists refer to as more equality of opportunity than may currently exist in some societies, and to manufacture equality of outcome in cases where incidental inequalities appear in a procedurally just system.”